Limited-slip differential: Characteristics

 The advantages of LSD in high-power, rear-wheel drive automobiles were demonstrated during the United States "Muscle-Car" era from the mid 1960s through the early 1970s.
 Cars of this era normally were rear-wheel drive and did not feature independent suspension for the rear tires (but instead used a live axle).
 With a live axle, when high torque is applied through the differential, the traction on the right rear tire is lower as the axle naturally wants to turn with the torsion of the drive shaft (but is held stationary by being mounted to the vehicle frame).
 This coined the terms "one wheel peel" or "one tire fire".
 As such, "Muscle-Cars" with LSD or "posi" (positraction) had a distinct advantage to their wheel-spinning counterparts.

+Mechanical limited-slip differentials are considered essential to perform a proper drift.

 Basic principle of operation

 Both limited-slip differentials and open differentials have a gear train that allows the output shafts to spin at different speeds while holding the sum of their speeds proportional to that of the input shaft.

 Automotive limited-slip differentials have some type of mechanism that applies a torque (internal to the differential) that resists the relative motion of the output shafts.
 In simple terms, this means they have some mechanism which resists a speed difference between the outputs, by creating a resisting torque between either the two outputs, or the outputs and the differential housing.
 There are many mechanisms used to create this resisting torque.
 Types of limited-slip differential typically are named from the type of the resisting mechanism.
 Examples include viscous and clutch-based LSDs.
 The amount of limiting torque provided by these mechanisms varies by design.